 Compensators are simple and serve a similar purpose to the brakes.
 They vent gasses upward at the muzzle, which helps to push downward and give the muzzle vertical stability.
 Some compensators are hybrid muzzle devices — many offer compensation, flash suppression and braking all in one.

 No matter what muzzle device you choose, you can add a visual element to your rifle that appeals to your exact preferences.
 They come in a few different colors and with different designs depending on the qualities you shop for.
 Wherever you plan to apply your shooting skills, you should be happy about the look, feel and functionality of your AR-15 as a whole.

 15. Nickel Boron Coated Bolt Carrier Groups

-When you run your fingers along a nickel boron coated bolt carrier group, you’ll certainly notice how slick the components are designed.
+When you run your fingers on a nickel boron-coated bolt carrier group, you'll certainly notice how slick the components are designed.
 This allows you to fire your rifle rapidly with much less lubricant and without having to worry about your AR-15 getting jammed.

 M16 and AR-15 bolt carrier groups can be purchased complete in kits, which means they come with bolts, carriers, cam pins, extractors, gas keys and firing pins.
 You can find a number of manufacturers when you check out the Wing Tactical selection.
 This easy AR-15 upgrade was designed to resist corrosion, ensuring you are able to enjoy your new component for years to come.